asciamanna/ListeningTo/README.md

 - Recently Played Tracks
 - Top Artists

+It also provides access to Artist Info and Album Info summary data.

 It provides two benefits over using the last.fm REST API directly

 - It hides the Last.fm API key in a configuration file server side so it is not visible in the browser